Bit-Leash/Bob-Silva/README.md

-# Glish in the system
+# Glitch in the system

 # 👋 Hi, I'm a Curious Computer Science Explorer